andrewtarry/andrewtarry.github.io/_posts/2014-11-14-symfony_composer_commands.md

 ##buildBootstrap

-The `Sensio\\Bundle\\DistributionBundle\\Composer\\ScriptHandler::buildBootstrap` command is required to build the `app/bootstrap.php.cache` file.
+The `ScriptHandler::buildBootstrap` command is required to build the `app/bootstrap.php.cache` file.
 The bootstrap file is neccissary for Symfony to correctly start.
 It is generated for you and the best thing to do is leave it alone to do it's job.

 ##clearCache